-Although not as famous for its architecture and beautiful public squares as Savannah, Atlanta, the capital of Georgia, still has its share of breathtaking sights and historical landmarks.
+Atlanta, the capital of the US state of Georgia, certainly has its share of breathtaking sights and historical landmarks.
 With major roles played both in the Civil War and the Civil Rights Movement of the 1960s, Atlanta is a monument to hard-won freedoms and challenges faced by democracy.
 With attractions such as the beautiful Olympic Park, the Martin Luther King Jr. National Historic Site, and the colossal Georgia Aquarium, you will never run out of things to do in Atlanta.
 But that is just one part of the city’s irresistible charm.
 Lovely people, great food, and plenty of places where you can spend a wonderful evening will make sure your one day in this city is something you’ll always remember.

 WHAT’S THE BEST TIME TO VISIT ATLANTA?